zli867/PM25_Prediction/README.md

 * Regression: predict $PM_{2.5}$ by using emissions, metereological conditions.
 * Classification: predict high $PM_{2.5}$ days by using emissions, metereological conditions.

-## Authorship
-* The paper is co-authored with Dr. Gao and submitted to ES&T

-* The code is implemented by Zongrun Li (zli867@gatech.edu)